olli208/rijksmuseum/README.md

 ![With Gzip](audit/sw.png)
 > Finish: 17.09s || DOMContentLoaded: 7.72s

+The improvement is noticeable, and it's worth it to enable gzip on your server.
+It's easy to do and doesn't take a long time to set up.

 ### Critical CSS
 Generated via [criticalpathcssgenerator](https://jonassebastianohlsson.com/criticalpathcssgenerator/).
 Which makes te head look like:
 ```